 This guide focuses on leasing, though before you go on, do check these alternative types of car finance to assess if they'd suit you better.

 Broadly speaking, there are six main ways to pay for a car.
-The table has the key differences at a glance, then we run through the alternatives to leasing in more detail, with links out to our other car finance guides where relevant.
+The table below has the key differences at a glance, then we run through the alternatives to leasing in more detail, with links out to our other car finance guides where relevant.

 Comparing ways to finance a car purchase